Code-Institute-Submissions/Freddy2296-nirvana-2.0_AugResub/README.md

     c.
 I also noticed I have the option to sign up for emails and updates on the band .

    ii.
-As a First Time Visitor, going through the sites pages I noticed I'm able to go back to the main page by clicking on the banner in the header which a gif it's very nice and helpful.
+As a First Time Visitor, going through the sites pages I noticed I'm able to go back to the main page by clicking on the banner in the header which is a gif it's very nice and helpful.
 [View screenshot](https://dujeb9m.sharing.bublup.com/ui/landing_page?item_id=001-i-173704c3-01db-4a4f-b0e6-83dc9b60c9fa)

      b.
 I like the fact that I'm being told facts and details along the way it's very nice to get information since im a first time user.